dr460nf1r3/container-manager/README.md

 ## Eventually planned features

-- [ ] Add support managing container hosts via a web interface
+- [x] Add support managing container hosts via a web interface (implemented in Version 2.1.0 via the Dozzle container)
-- [ ] Add support for streaming logs from the container hosts via web interface
+- [x] Add support for streaming logs from the container hosts via web interface (implemented in Version 2.1.0 via the Dozzle container)
 - [ ] You tell me!

 Pull requests for new features and bugfixes are always welcome!